Hypothermia in Anaesthetised Dogs

 • Delayed wound healing

-Because these effects may not be immediately obvious, hypothermia can go unnoticed unless temperature is actively monitored during recovery.
+Because these signs may be subtle, temperature must be actively monitored during recovery.

 Monitoring and Preventing Hypothermia